VolcanoidsModding/VolcWiki/coding/GuideData/Guides/Getting Started/ProjectSetup.md

 And with this it will make and copy your mod to the mods folder every time you build your mod!

 ### Congratulations
 After 4 Guide Documents you have completed the setup for modding Volcanoids.
-Now in the final guide for this section we will create the base mod for your game, Unfortunately there will be nothing added to the game yet.
+Now in the final guide for this section we will create the base mod for your game.
+Unfortunately there will be nothing added to the game yet.
 We will be covering that in a later guide!